AxlStr — String Utilities

 size_t axl_strlcat(char *dst, const char *src, size_t dst_size)

-Append @src to @dst, guaranteeing NUL-termination.
+Append src to dst, guaranteeing NUL-termination.

 Like BSD strlcat / g_strlcat.